Page not available in Swedish.

 Background

 New measures are needed to prevent both wildlife-vehicle collisions and barrier effects.
-At-grade fauna passages (in Swedish VGU terminology: “faunapassage i plan”) may provide a cost-efficient alternative to under- and overpasses, even if only for larger species and under certain conditions.
+At grade fauna passages (in Swedish VGU terminology: “faunapassage i plan”) may provide a cost-efficient alternative to under- and overpasses, even if only for larger species and under certain conditions.

 At-grade fauna passages combine three main components: